ghedo/pflask/docs/pflask.1.md

 Example: `--mount=bind-ro,/source/path,/dest/path`

-### aufs

-It stacks a directory on top of another directory using AuFS.
-Note that AuFS doesn't support user namespaces, so the `--user` option is incompatible with this mount type unless `--no-userns` is also used.

-Example: `--mount=aufs,/overlay/path,/dest/path`

 ### overlay

-Like aufs, but uses OverlayFS instead of AuFS.
-It takes an additional parameter for the work directory, which needs to be an empty directory on the same filesystem as the overlay parameter (the "/overlay/path" in the example below).
+It stacks a directory on top of another directory using either AuFS or OverlayFS depending on what is found at compile-time.

-It either requires Linux 3.18 or the OverlayFS module to be installed.
-Note that OverlayFS doesn't support user namespaces, so the `--user` option is incompatible with this mount type unless `--no-userns` is also used.
+Note that AuFS and OverlayFS don't support user namespaces, so the `--user` option is incompatible with this mount type unless `--no-userns` is also used.

+In the following example, "/overlay/path" is stacked on top of "/dest/path".
+The "/overlay/work" directory needs to be an empty directory on the same filesystem as "/overlay/path".

-Example: `--mount=overlay,/overlay/path,/dest/path,/overlay/workdir`
+Example: `--mount=overlay,/overlay/path,/dest/path,/overlay/work`

 ### tmp